-This study employs a literature review methodology to investigate the impact of artificial intelligence on language learning among L2 (second language) learners in Nigeria. А search will be conducted in academic databases. journals, conference proceedings, relevant publications and to identify scholarly works about AI in language learning, language acquisition theories, educational technology.
-Nigerian and the context.
+This study employs a literature review methodology to investigate the impact of artificial intelligence on language learning among L2 (second language) learners in Nigeria.
+A search will be conducted in academic databases, journals, conference proceedings, and relevant publications to identify works AI in scholarly about language learning, language acquisition theories, educational technology, Nigerian and the context.